 Examples of original content posted on Cancer Nursing Today include:

-- Clinical articles: Our editors diligently perform daily searches of peer-reviewed medical journals to report on recent, and relevant studies related to oncology that concerns nurses, specifically.
-All data points and study design parameters are meticulously scanned by our editors during the writing process to yield factual editorial pieces that are both comprehensive for the viewing of health care providers, and digestible for the laymen.
+Our editors assess data published in peer-reviewed medical journals and scientific studies being presented at relevant medical conferences to report on the news related to oncology that concerns nurses, specifically.
+All data and study design parameters are scanned by our editors during the writing process to yield factual editorial pieces that are comprehensive for the viewing of health care providers.

-- Video interviews: We record, edit, and publish original video content with key opinion leaders in the oncology nursing field, predominantly.
-These videos usually fall into the aforementioned categories of touching upon the findings of a clinical study or expounding on a trending topic in video form.
+We record, edit, and publish original video content with key opinion leaders in the oncology nursing field, predominantly.
 Cancer Nursing Today retains proprietary rights over these videos unless otherwise granting permission to a third-party entity.
 All interviewees should be aware that Cancer Nursing Today retains the right to use this video content at our discretion, and enters into not non-binding, non-legal understanding that certain sponsored videos may take precedence in publishing expediency.
-However, all videos receive the highest level of care in editing, with an emphasis placed on posting each one in a timely, responsible manner.

 Licensed and Third-Party Content

 Part of our mission to uphold the highest level of editorial integrity is to honor the rights of third-party content, defined in this context as any content that has not been developed by Cancer Nursing Today.
 Our editorial staff often oversees the inclusion of such third-party content, which may include, but are not limited to: